Appendix:Bulgarian hyphenation

 2. There are also three limited cases where a sequence should be broken according to sonority rules, but in Bulgarian it isn't.
 These are ств, св, and вс.

 3. Certain consonant clusters, e.g. км, цн, тн, згн, adhere to the rising sonority principle, but are unnatural as the onset of a syllable (in Bulgarian, at least).
-For each consonant cluster, we make sure it is not one of these, but if it, we break it up differently to make the syllabification more natural.
+For each consonant cluster, we make sure it is not one of these, but if it is, we break it up differently to make the syllabification more natural.

 Notes

-3. ^ This symbol represents у (u) when it acts as a consonant (/w/.
+3. ^ This symbol represents у (u) when it acts as a consonant (/w/).
 It is not used in real Bulgarian, and is only used internally to denote the sound /w/.